sebastianhaberey/nsd/nsd/README.md

 the second component of the service type (e.g. `_tcp`) is contained in the service type attribute.

 Even though using a service structure to represent a service type feels like a hack, it seems to be consistent on Android / macOS / iOS platform APIs.
-Since they are both doing it, the plugin has the same behavior.
+Since they are all doing it, the plugin has the same behavior.

 ### How to enable logging for diagnostic purposes